8 Minute Read

 Recent reports have shown that the construction industry is among the most targeted for ransomware attacks.
 In fact, contractors of all types and sizes are among the leading businesses impacted by targeted data and cybersecurity threats like phishing scams, malware, wire and electronic fraud, and more.
 Given that the average cost of a data breach in the United States is around $9 million, doing business without the proper technology and data protections in place can be a risky venture.

 Although large companies that generate more revenue tend to attract more hackers, small companies are also appealing to hackers because they usually do not have the most modern technologies or robust construction cybersecurity protocols in place.
-According to a 2021 GlobalData survey, more than half of all construction executives believe their firms will be hit in the future, yet 68% of firms have no security measures in place, or minimal security.
+Recent work on cybersecurity impacts on contractors shows that while the industry once enjoyed relatively few attacks, this is no longer the case—and it's likely to continue to get worse.

 E.R.
 Snell Contractor, Inc. is a premier contractor for road and bridge construction, with a focus on concrete and asphalt construction of roads, bridges, and culverts.
 In 2020, before moving to the cloud, it was the target of a ransomware attack.